gingiwanda54-ship-it/Task-2-FUTURE_DS_02/README.md

 # 🩺 Kidney Hub – Patient Churn & Retention Analysis

 ## 📊 Project Overview
-This project analyzes patient retention and churn in a healthcare environment, modeled as a SaaS-style subscription business.
+This project analyzes patient retention and churn in a healthcare environment, modeled as a SaaS-style subscription business for Kidney Hub.

 The goal is to identify:
 - Why patients stop treatment (churn)